pinwheelovefaye/academic-kickstart/content/publication/conference-paper1/index.md

 slides: ""
 ---

-This conference paper was an oral presentation on Aug 30th, 2013, in the XXVII IUSSP International Population Conference, Busan, Republic of Korea.
+I gave an oral presentation for this conference paper on Aug 30th, 2013, in the XXVII IUSSP International Population Conference, Busan, Republic of Korea.